meghna-mahesh/league-of-legends-analysis/_site/README.md

 This table shows the average damage share, the average number of deaths, and the average number of kills per match for each role (ADCs and Mid laners).
 It indicates that ADCs generally have  more kills and slightly less deaths than Mid laners, with approximately the same damage share per match, implying that they "carry" their team more often.

 <h4>Conclusion</h4>
-The figures above (in addition to further analysis) seem to indicate that ADCs are marginally more important to a team's success than Mid laners.
+The figures above seem to indicate that ADCs are marginally more important to a team's success than Mid laners.
 They have more kills per match and die slightly less per match, indicating that they "carry" their team more often.
 However, more analysis should be done on other features to make a stronger conclusion.

 <h3>Imputation</h3>

 I imputed values in 6 columns: 'minionkills', 'monsterkills', 'wardskilled', 'damageshare', 'dpm', and 'damagetakenperminute'.
 These were the only columns with NaN values that I was planning on using in my later analysis.
 To impute each missing value, I replaced it with the mean of the corresponding statistic for that player across their other games.

 For example, if one row with playername 'Soboro' had a missing 'minionkills' value, I filled in this value with the mean 'minionkills' value for 'Soboro' across Soboro's other games.
 I felt that this would successfully fill in missing values while accurately representing a player's ability.

 <h4>Distributions of Imputed Variables before Imputation</h4>